Facebook

 • high temper resistance up to 500 °C

 Cronoduir 30 rings used in conjunction with ceramic balls provide an excellent tribological behavior.
-Combining Steel and ceramic producing a hybrid bearing improves lubricity and reduces material strain.
+Combining Steel and ceramic produces a hybrid bearing that improves lubricity and reduces material strain.
 Low density means the mass is 60% lower than steel and with the centrifugal forces on the rolling elements the kinematics of the bearing are greatly improved.

 Bearing rings